chupakabra1996/Open_MPI/README.md

-# open_mpi
+# OpenMP and MPI alogrithms

-OpenMPI / OpenMP algorithms implementations:
+Implementation of MPI and OpenMP algorithms, such as:
 - Bitonic sort (OpenMP)
 - Pagerank (MPI)